JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 # 2. Summary <a class="anchor" id="Summary"></a>

-**A logistic regression model applied with L2 regularization and class weights provided a set of robust and reliable probability estimates for countries belonging to the high cancer rate group – predominantly characterized by factors related to social development, economic, healthcare delivery and environmental factors.
+**A logistic regression model applied with L2 regularization and class weights provided a set of robust and reliable predictions for countries belonging to the high cancer rate group – predominantly characterized by factors related to social development, economic, healthcare delivery and environmental factors.
 The key drivers identified for high cancer rate levels ranked by feature importance with their conditioned effects indicated were given as follows:**
 * **Environmental protection index (+)**
 * **GDP per capita (+)**
 * **Death by communicable disease (-)**